KEROLIS/abstract-factory-method/README.md

 # simple-factory-method
-it's an example for system in game based on abstract factory method
+it's an example for system in game based on simple factory method

 # it used for :
 1- reuseabilty